 Petrobras said that there had been a gas leak, which escaped into the column where the blasts took place.

-Water flooded the platform pontoons, causing it to list at a 25-degree angle.
-The platform then commenced to sink, despite 4,100t of nitrogen being pumped into the flooded compartments at a rate of 200l/hour, in an attempt to discharge about 15% of the estimated 7 million litres of seawater.
+Water flooded the platform pontoons, causing it to list at a 25° angle.
+The platform then commenced to sink, despite 4,100t of nitrogen being pumped into the flooded compartments at a rate of 200l per hour, in an attempt to discharge approximately 15% of the estimated seven million litres of seawater.

-To help in the operations, 21 support vessels and the semisubmersible platform Petrobras P-23 were on location.
+A total of 21 support vessels and the semi-submersible platform Petrobras P-23 were on location to help during the operations.

 Early production system